git-jared/CSE3311-TEAM-8/README.md

         Lastly, download the dummy_pic.jpg from GitHub and upload it into the assets folder in VS code.

         “In VS code” means the left explorer window with the list of files and folders.
-        Header.js should be in the location as App.js and dummy_pic.jpg should be in assets folder.
+        Header.js should be in the same location as App.js and dummy_pic.jpg should be in the assets folder.

 Step 9: For the project, we had to install additional packages.
         In the terminal of VS code, use command: